 Note - With the showpparmode command, the latest setting information set with the setpparmode command is displayed.
 There are cases that do not correspond to the currently applied CPU operating type.
 This is because the setting information set with the setpparmode command is reflected when the physical partition is restarted.
-For example, if the CPU operational mode is set to "auto" and the CPU operational mode is set to "compatible" for a physical partition that operates with the SPARC64 X+ function using the setpparmode command, "compatible" is output with the showpparmode command.
+For example, if the CPU operational mode is set to "auto" and the CPU operational mode is set to "compatible" for a physical partition that operates with the SPARC64 X+ function using the setpparmode command.
 However, it operates with the SPARC64 X+ function until the physical partition is restarted.

-'''

-XSCF> showpparmode -p ppar_id
+XSCF> showpparmode -p ppar\id

-'''